cyrus2012/personal_blog_with_database/README.md

 1. download and unzip the code
 2. open terminal and go the project folder
 3. type `npm install` in terminal to install the neccessary node package
 4. follow the command inside queries.sql to set up the tables in databease.
+5. modify the database related variables stored in file `.env`
-5. type `node index.js` or `nodemon index.js` to run the backend.
+6. type `node index.js` or `nodemon index.js` to run the backend.
-6. Port `${PORT}` is opened.
+7. Port `${PORT}` is opened.
 Use web browser to open `http://localhost:${PORT}/home` to view the articles as a guest.
-7. To create, edit or delete articles, go to `http://localhost:${PORT}/login` to login as admin (username and password is stored in index.js for simplicity).
+8. To create, edit or delete articles, go to `http://localhost:${PORT}/login` to login as admin (username and password is stored in index.js for simplicity).

 This project use `express-session` to store user login status.
 Any access to `/admin`, `/edit/x` and `/new` page as guest will be redirected to `/login` page.